department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

 </div>
 <br>

-### Questions about adding or removing specific dependents
+### Questions about adding or removing certain kinds of dependents

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">
 <li>
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-specific-Veteran-spouse">What if my spouse is also a Veteran with a combined disability rating of at least 30%?
-Can we both receive additional disability compensation for each other and our children?
+Can we both receive additional disability compensation for each other and for our children?
 Or can only one of us receive the additional benefit?</button>
 <div id="questions-specific-Veteran-spouse" class="usa-accordion-content">

-If you and your spouse are both Veterans with a combined disability rating of at least 30%, you can both receive additional disability compensation for each other and your children.
+If you and your spouse are both Veterans with a combined disability rating of at least 30%, you can both receive additional disability compensation for each other and for your children.

 **You should know:** It’ll take us longer to process your claim if your spouse is also a Veteran.
 But if you file your claim online, and we decide you’re eligible for additional disability compensation for your dependent(s), we’ll pay you back to the date you started the online claim process.